redbrick/static-site/source/help/services/index.md

 ## Mastodon

-Mastodon is a federated social network which shares similarities to Twitter, but differs from Twitter in how it is administrated as a decentralized federation of servers running open source software.
-Basically Mastodon takes the best part from Twitter, and then it does it a little better.
+Mastodon is a federated social network which shares similarities with Twitter, but differs from Twitter in how it is administrated as a decentralized federation of servers running open source software.
+Basically Mastodon takes the best parts from Twitter, and then it does it a little better.

 The distributed, open-source platform offers better tools for privacy and fighting harassment than Twitter offers, but coupled with this is a steep